 Despite his aforementioned commitment to the role of hardened zombie apocalypse survivor Joel on HBO’s The Last of Us, we can also say that we have still not seen the last of Pedro Pascal as Din Djarin.
 In fact, the former Game of Thrones cast member is the only actor confirmed to appear on the Mandalorian Season 3 cast, with no word on if fan favorites like Emmy nominee Timothy Olyphant as Cobb Vanth, recurring star Carl Weathers as Green Karga, or comic relief Amy Sedaris could appear - not to mention the hope some still have for return of Baby Yoda.
 While we can be sure that Gina Carano will not be returning as Cara Dune, we can more confidently infer that Katee Sackhoff’s Bo-Katan Kryze and Giancarlo Esposito as the ruthless Moff Gideon will have crucial roles on the new season.

-Another Mandalorian Spin-Off Is Currently In The Works
+Another Mandalorian Spin-Off Will Debut In 2023

 Your Daily Blend of Entertainment News